mramendi/asciidoctor-vale-assistant/assistant/fixing-instructions-AI.md

 **AI action plan**
 **Group**
-* Display an explanation that the user must either replace the link target manually or else resolve the attribute by using the `-a <attribute>=<value>` command-line option during the `asciidoctor` stage of the DITA conversion. **Include the name of any used attribute in the explanation**.
+* Display an explanation that the user must either replace the link target manually or else give the conversion team a list of the atributes and their values to resolve the matter at conversion time. **Include the name of any used attribute in the explanation**.
 * Do not suggest fixes

 **Detail**

 DITA does not support using attributes as _a part of_ a link target.
-To convert to DITA correctly, a link target in the AsciiDoc source either must not include an attribute or alternatively the entire link must just be one attribute.
+To convert to DITA correctly, a link target in the AsciiDoc source either must not include an attribute or alternatively the entire link macro must just be one attribute.

 Correct example: